MaskControl: Spatio-Temporal Control for Masked Motion Synthesis: MaskControl

-\textbf{Motion Consistency Loss.} With the help of the training-time differential sampling, we are able to define the consistency loss, which assesses how closely the joint control signal extracted motion the generated motion aligns with the input spatial control signal \( s \):
+\textbf{Motion Consistency Loss} evaluates the alignment between the generated motion and the input joint control signals \( s \):

-where \( \sigma_{nj} \) is a binary value indicating whether the spatial control signal \( s \) contains a control value at frame \( n \) for joint \( j \).
-The motion tokenizer decoder \( D(\cdot) \) converts motion embedding into relative position in local coordinate system and \( R(\cdot) \) further transforms the joint's local positions to global absolute locations. \(e_c\) are the entry embeddings of the codebook and $c$ are the entry indices that are sampled from the motion distribution $p_{\theta}\left(c \mid X_{\overline{\mathbf{M}}}, W, S\right)$.
+where \( \sigma_{nj} \) is a binary value indicating whether the joint control signals \( s \) contains a control value at frame \( n \) for joint \( j \).
+The motion tokenizer decoder \( D(\cdot) \) converts motion embedding into relative position in local coordinate system and \( R(\cdot) \) further transforms the joint's local positions to global absolute locations.
 The global location of the pelvis at a specific frame can be calculated from the cumulative aggregation of rotations and translations from all previous frames.
 The locations of the other joints can also be computed by the aggregation of the relative positions of the other joints to the pelvis position.
-The final loss for masked consistency training is the weighted combination masked training loss and motion consistency loss: